-Separate references are made to "direct" applications filed under national and regional procedures and "PCT" international applications in order to distinguish the two subsets of applications handled by the patent offices.
+Separate references are made to "direct" applications filed under national and regional procedures and "PCT" international phase applications in order to distinguish the two subsets of applications handled by the patent offices.
 While applications filed under national procedures are handled by national authorities, regional applications are subject to a centralized procedure and usually only after grant do they fall under national (post grant) regulations.
-International applications, filed under the PCT, are firstly handled by appointed offices during the international phase.
+PCT applications are handled at first by appointed offices during the international phase.
 About 30 months after the first filing, the PCT applications enter the national/regional phase to be treated as national or regional applications according to the regulations of each designated office.

-3 See also, World Intellectual Property Organization, "What is Intellectual Property?". www.wipo.int/about-ip/en/.
+5 See also, World Intellectual Property Organization, "What is Intellectual Property?". www.wipo.int/about-ip/en/.

-4 Patents for invention are called utility patents in the case of the USPTO which are different from utility model patents as explained in Chapter 6.
+6 Patents for invention are called utility patents in the case of the USPTO which are different from utility model patents as explained in Chapter 6.